 I also recommend having the number of a good taxi cab company on hand.
+Your school should be able to recommend a reputable one.
 That way, if you ever find yourself in the wrong place at the wrong time, you always have a number to call.

 Write down the contact details of your home country’s embassy.
 It’s also a sensible idea to register your contact details with them, so that they can contact you if your study abroad country becomes unsafe.

-A cell phone is an important aspect of study abroad safety.
+In today’s world, having a cell phone abroad is an important aspect of study abroad safety.
 Obviously, it will prove invaluable if you ever need to dial those emergency numbers listed above (although hopefully you won’t ever need them).
 Also, it’s important to stay connected with others when you’re in unfamiliar surroundings.

 When you study abroad, you’ll be in a totally new environment.
-Attending the orientation of your study abroad program will help you get acquainted with your surroundings and can provide you with valuable safety tips on-campus and off.
+Attending your school’s international student orientation will help you get acquainted with your new campus and can provide you with valuable safety tips on-campus and off.

 You’ll be able to access information relating to everything from local healthcare facilities to mental health hotlines for students.

-Make sure you are well equipped with city maps, subway maps and whatever else you might need to safely live in the city.
+Make sure you are well equipped with city maps, subway maps, and whatever else you might need to safely live in your new study abroad city.

 Talk to locals about safety in your destination: What areas are secure?
 Are there parts of town to avoid?
 Are pickpockets and other petty thieves a concern on public transit?